SkylineCommunications/dataminer-docs/develop/devguide/Connector/UIComponentsTableDefinition.md

 The ArrayOptions tag contains all the columns (through ColumnOption child tags) that refer to other parameters (via the pid attribute).

 > [!NOTE]
-> Column that holds primary keys must be of Interprete/Type "string".
+> The column containing the primary keys must be of Interprete/Type "string".
 Refer to [Primary keys](xref:UIComponentsTablePrimaryKeys).

 For each table column, an additional parameter is defined.